 Pray for Rana, Muna, and other secret Christians, and pray that Christian TV programs will reach more who need to hear Christian truths.

-To learn more about Christians in Afghanistan, download Bold Believers in Afghanistan from the Downloads section.
+To learn more about Christians in Egypt, read Bold Believers in Egypt, available in the free Downloads section.

-(Source: The January 2015 The Voice of the Martyrs newsletter.
-To protect their identities, the names of some of the people on this website and some identifying details have been changed.
-Some of the quotes and stories have been edited and paraphrased from the original sources for clarity.)
+(To protect their identities, the names of some of the people on this website and some identifying details have been changed.
+Some of the quotes and stories have been edited and paraphrased from the original sources for clarity, length, and age appropriateness.)